5 Minutes with Francesco Ferro

 Collingwood: As the CEO of PAL robotics, what are your personal biggest challenges at the moment and the challenges for PAL robotics?

 Francesco: There are a lot of challenges but the first one is making things happen and improving every day, which means continuous development of all of our robots and use cases.
 We have felt since the beginning, that there's a big gap between the high technology innovation, done in universities, and the real solutions in the real world.
 Our role is to try to take all of this innovation and use it in the real world.

 And there's plenty of work for a lot of people to make these things happen, because everybody is talking about robots.
 So, having the enough people in the team is a challenge.
 Our main role and challenges are to develop real use cases in order to help humans in their daily lives.
 Robots are very useful in order to help us to make things better.
 And, talking again about the store and the StockBot robot, the market is constantly changing now due to the pandemic.
 We are trying to develop disinfection robots to provide a solution that will help save lives, because this is something we can do.

 We are very, very open to collaboration with others that have different perspectives in robotics.
 Because in robotics, there are so many things that could be done through collaboration between robotics companies around the world.

-Justin: For you personally, what is your dream vision for the use of Robotics in the world?
+Collingwood: For you personally, what is your dream vision for the use of Robotics in the world?